AlteredSecurity/365-Stealer/README.md

 An illicit consent grant attack occurs when an attacker registers a malicious application within Azure, requesting access to sensitive data like contacts, emails, or documents.
 The attacker deceives a user into consenting to the app, usually by presenting it as legitimate.
 Once the victim clicks "Accept," they unknowingly provide access to the attacker, allowing them to act on behalf of the victim without needing the victim’s organizational credentials.

-To explain more clearly, once the user grants permission, Azure AD sends a token to the attacker's server.
+To explain more clearly, once the user grants permission, Entra ID sends a token to the attacker's server.
 This token gives the attacker the ability to read emails, send emails, access files on OneDrive, and perform other malicious activities using the victim's credentials.
 Unlike phishing attacks that rely on stealing passwords, illicit consent grant attacks bypass authentication entirely by abusing the permissions system of cloud applications.

 ## Key Features of 365-Stealer